edgarcosta/lmfdb-inventory/db-elliptic_curves.md

 **Todo**:
-* Complete the finding and uploading of curves over totally real fields to match the HMF newforms for fields of degrees >3.
+* Complete the finding and uploading of curves over totally real fields to match the HMF newforms for fields of degrees &gt; 3.
-* compute and add p-adic data for curves over Q of conductor > 130000.
+* compute and add p-adic data for curves over Q of conductor &gt; 130000.
 * compute more ranks and generators for ecnf

 ## Collection curves